 The first is a super helpful infographic showing the important features of typographic anatomy:

 The second is an infographic glossary of typographic terms and compositional techniques, explaining the basics when it comes to typography:

-To make it easier for you to use this guide as a reference material, we’ve arranged our 30 unique font pairings according to the content or publication type they work best for.
-Again, if you think we’ve missed one that should have been covered, drop a note in the comments’ section, below.
+To make it easier for you to use this guide as a reference material, we’ve arranged our 30 unique font combinations according to the content or publication type they work best for.

-Creating columns are a great way of containing your text.
-Shorter lines of text are proven to be easier to read, so when you have limited copy, try to reduce the width of your text space.
+Columns are a great way to contain your text.
+Shorter lines of text are easier to read, so when you have limited copy, try to reduce the width of your text space.

-Resumes and formal documents are often lacklustre when it comes to font and font pairings, but they don’t have to be.
-Combining clean, easy to read typefaces that create hierarchy and balance is imperative when you are trying to convey a message.
+Resumes and formal documents are often lacklustre when it comes to font and font combinations, but they don’t have to be.
+Combining clean, easy-to-read typefaces that create hierarchy and balance is imperative when you are trying to convey a message.

-A bold, rounded typeface combined with a lighter, condensed style will make for happy font pairing.
-All three fonts in this example are strong, masculine and easy to read.
-The bold, wide Archivo Black creates impact, appropriate for a male-directed audience.
+A bold, rounded typeface combined with a lighter, condensed style will make for happy font combination.
+All three fonts in this example are strong and easy-to-read.
+The bold, wide Archivo Black creates impact, appropriate for an activity-oriented audience.